BlackyHat/backendless-test/README.md

-# My Wallet App 👔 🖥️
+# Backendless Test task 👔 🖥️

 Task:
 Using React, React Router, and Webpack write a simple client-side app that works like a primitive CMS (content management system).